-Will these cases impact what is lawful under Title VII of the Civil Rights Act, the federal law that prohibits employment discrimination?
+Do these cases impact what is lawful under Title VII of the Civil Rights Act, the federal law that prohibits employment discrimination?

-Regardless of the Supreme Court's rulings, they will not change employers' affirmative duty to ensure workplaces are free from discrimination.
-Title VII of the Civil Rights Act of 1964 has long prohibited covered employers from discriminating on the basis of race and other protected categories in the workplace.
+The Supreme Court's ruling does not change employers' affirmative duty to ensure workplaces are free from discrimination.
+Title VII of the Civil Rights Act of 1964 has long prohibited covered employers from discriminating on the basis of race and other protected categories.
 Decades-old Supreme Court rulings limited the use of race as a criterion for employment decisions except to address prior discrimination.
-The UNC/ Harvard opinions are unlikely to change what is already unlawful under Title VII.
+The UNC/Harvard opinion does not change what is already unlawful under Title VII.

-What could these cases mean for employers' DEIA measures?
+What does the decision mean for employers' DEIA measures?

-These cases should not mean an end to DEIA programs that include measures such as expanded recruitment efforts, anti-harassment training, evaluation and modification of job qualifications to ensure job relatedness, and efforts to improve workplace climate.
+The Court's decision does not mean an end to DEIA programs that include measures such as expanded recruitment efforts, anti-harassment training, evaluation and modification of job qualifications to ensure job relatedness, and efforts to improve workplace climate and retention.
 Under Title VII, employers have a duty to root out systemic racial discrimination, including identifying policies and practices that create unnecessary barriers to employment opportunities for people of color.
 DEIA measures help employers fulfill this legal obligation by identifying and remedying systemic barriers to opportunity.

 The employment context is different than college admissions, with its own body of statutes and case law.
-Moreover, because DEIA programs typically do not involve decision-making in hiring, promotion, pay, or other employment decisions, they are and should remain lawful in almost every case.
+Moreover, because DEIA programs typically do not involve decision-making in hiring, promotion, pay, or other employment decisions, they are lawful in almost every case.
 Contrary to what opponents of DEIA want us to believe, permissible DEIA measures can advance the purposes and goals of Title VII.
 In enacting the Civil Rights Act, Congress strongly encouraged employers to make voluntary efforts to break down barriers, end occupational segregation, and increase access to opportunity-the very aims of DEIA efforts.